SlithyMatt/x16-xci/README.md

 The other banana trigger is for the ```look``` tool, which again throws up some yellow text, but doesn't modify any state or inventory quantities, just again gently guides the player into taking the bananas so that the game can continue.

 The last triggers are for the doorway, starting with the default tool: ```walk```.
-Here, we can enforce state requirements for leaving a level.
-In this case, we can prevent the player from continuing until they add both coffee and bananas to their inventory.
-The sequence starts with an unconditional **clear** key so that it doesn't have to be in any of the sub-sequences.
-Then there are **if_not** sequences for each required state, gently hinting that the player should acuire the items before they leave the kitchen.
-Then the last sub-sequence is led by **if** keys for each required state and simply goes to level 0 of zone 1 (a.k.a. the living room) immediately with no further animation or text.
+Here, we set the ```kitchen_to_foyer``` state before proceeding to level 0 of zone 1 without any further animation.
+This state will inform the next level where to place the avatar, as it could be entering the foyer from different locations.
+The [appendix](examples/APPENDIX.md) shows how this is handled in zone 1.

 The other doorway triggers are for the ```run``` and ```look``` tools.
 In levels where there is an animated player avatar, it might mike sense to run to a location to shorten the animation time, but since the level transition is both instantaneous and has no avatar to move, we can have a little joke.
-And finally, as before, looking at something can give a helpful hint or just a little exposition.
+And finally, as before, looking at something can give a helpful hint or just a little exposition before taking the default action.

 #### VGM Files
 VGM (Video Game Music) files are based on an open standard for "chiptune" authoring and playback.
 It supports most sound chips from the 8-bit and 16-bit eras of gaming, so you can exactly replicate the sound tracks from arcade, console and home computer games.
 It is well suited to work with both emulation and real hardware, and can be used to define hwat will be played on the target machine.
 For example, a VGM file can be created with just YM2151 voices, using all 8 voices available on a single chip.
 Within the VGM file format are the actual chip register writes that are required to play the music on the hardware, which makes transformation into a format that the X16 can use trivial.